KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-We’ll call this function in the `update` function which is called every tick.
-But if `player_died_` is `true`, then no need to check for collision, we simply stop the function.
+Call this function in the `update` function that is called every tick.
+However, if `player_died_` is `true`, there is no need to check for a collision; simply stop the function.

 ```
 // Update, this will be called every tick